hwaleh/hwaleh.github.io/index.md

 - [x] Done that
 - [ ] Got the patch

-Lastly, here is a picture of me coding near the deadline for a project.
+Lastly, here is a picture of me coding near the deadline for a project (not my picture, taken from google images).

 ![typing image](typing.jpg)